edubarseghian/home_credit_default_risk_kaggle-/README.md

 We will evaluate with the [Area Under the ROC Curve](https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc?hl=es_419), our models will have to return the probabilities that a loan is not paid for each row.

-To access the data, you only need to execute the code below.
+To access the data, you only need to execute the code below(if you have python3, pip3 installed in your environment of course).

 !pip install gdown